 There was another knock on the door frame of the office.
 Both Rene and Jean looked up and saw a woman who’d spent many years in the sun and wore simple blouse and skirt outfit made of synthetic cloth only available off-world.
 Both men stood and bowed to her and she curtseyed in return.
 “Grand Magistrate, Constable,” she said as she nodded to each, “good afternoon.
 May I come in?”

-“Of course, Baroness,” said Rene as Jean offered her a chair.
+“Of course, Your Ladyship,” said Rene as Jean offered her a chair.

 She sat and took an offered cup of tea.
 Rene saw her look at the paperwork on his desk as she sipped from her cup.
 “I’m guessing that we’re all here for the same reason, then,” she said.

 “That would only make sense,” said Rene, “considering you are the Imperial Liaison for Ussan and one of those involved is a member of the Peerage.
 But I assume you have personal reasons to be here as well?”

 She favored him with a smile.
 “You know me too well, Rene.
 The actions of these local men rises to the level of criminal behavior in my not-so-humble opinion.”